ScarlettRobotics/FTC-Code-Team-Training/docs/software_guide.md

 5. Open the repository in IntelliJ IDEA
-    On the main page of GitHub Desktop, there is an option to `Open the repository in your external editor`, if it says `Open in JetBrains IntelliJ Idea`, pleas click that button.
+    On the main page of GitHub Desktop, there is an option to `Open the repository in your external editor`, if it says `Open in JetBrains IntelliJ Idea`, please click that button.
     If not, open settings for GitHub desktop, go to integrations, then set `JetBrains IntelliJ Idea` as the external editor.
 IF it is not an option, close and reopen GitHub Desktop.
-    ### When it opens, hit trust this project.
+    <b>When it opens, hit trust this project.</b>

 6. Build the project in IntelliJ IDEA